terryroe/accessibility/README.md

 ## Usage

-There are no particular steps to usage other than to go to the Live Website (linked to above) and view the page.
+There are no particular steps to usage other than to go to the Live Website (linked to below) and view the page.

 ![Screen capture of entire page](/assets/images/screencapture.png)